 Lack of affordable housing is a growing problem in California.
 Combined with the severe droughts that have afflicted the state in the last few years, this problem only grows worse for the residents in areas such as Tulare County.
-In order to alleviate this problem, organizations such as Self-Help Enterprises (SHE) are continually working together with low-income families to build and sustain healthy homes and communities.
-Read a use case on how GIS Cloud helped Self-Help Enterprises in constructing a new water distribution system in East Porterville.
+To alleviate this problem, organizations such as Self-Help Enterprises (SHE) are continually working together with low-income families to build and sustain healthy homes and communities.
+Read a case study on how GIS Cloud helped Self-Help Enterprises in constructing a new water distribution system in East Porterville.

 We talked to Jessi Snyder, a Community Development Manager at Self-Help Enterprises, who told us more about the projects they are currently doing.
 Jessi is the project manager for the East Porterville project.
 She supervises the people who are in the field, collecting data, interacting with homeowners, and helping with the work of installing water lines and destroying wells.
-She manages the data that is collected and the contracts with the contractors.
+She manages the contractors and the data that is collected in the field.

-In California’s recent four-year drought, thousands of rural residents lost their residential water wells to falling water tables, leaving families living without water for drinking, cooking, and sanitation.
-One area that was particularly heavily impacted was the unincorporated area known as East Porterville, adjacent to the City of Porterville in southern Tulare County.
+In California’s recent four-year drought, thousands of rural residents lost their residential water wells to falling water tables, leaving families without drinking water and sanitation.
+One area that was severely hit was the unincorporated area known as East Porterville, adjacent to the City of Porterville in southern Tulare County.
 SHE was a project partner in the enormous effort, led by the State of California, to construct a brand-new water distribution system to serve this area that was previously entirely dependent on individual private water wells.
 Other project partners included the City of Porterville, who would own and operate the system; CA Department of Water Resources, CA State Water Resources Control Board, County of Tulare, and several other non-governmental organizations.

-SHE’s primary role in the project was to make the final connection between the newly installed water mains to the homes, and to have the old wells destroyed in accordance with the agreements made between the City of Porterville and its new customers.
+SHE’s primary role in the project was to make the final connection between the newly installed water mains to the homes, and to have the old wells destroyed following the agreements made between the City of Porterville and its new customers.

 With over 750 new connections between water mains and homes to be made, there was a lot of data to handle.
 In the first (and smaller) phase of the project, SHE crews marked the future location of water service connections with wooden stakes and flagging.
 This was not a strategy that held up well over the long term, as stakes would disappear or be relocated by homeowners, and the team would be left without a record of where they had been.